surbhitrao/Popular-Movies-Stage-1-/README.md

 # Popular-Movies-Stage-1-
-This repo contains code for my project for Udacity's Android Nanodegree Program Presents the user with a grid arrangement of movie posters upon launch.
+This repo contains code for my project for Udacity's Android Nanodegree Program.
+It Presents the user with a grid arrangement of movie posters upon launch.
 Allow your user to change sort order via a setting:
 The sort order can be by most popular or by highest-rated Allow the user to tap on a movie poster and transition to a details screen with additional information such as: